mattborghi/microservices_go/README.md

 Mail service uses mailhog to simulate a mail service.
 This is for dev purposes.
 Broker shouldn't communicate directly to the mail service via send email.
 If we want to send an email every time a user logs out from the system, the Broker should communicate with authentication service, find the user is not authenticated and let the auth service communicate with the email service.

+## Listener

+Talks to Rabbit MQ.
+Broker pushes events to Rabbit MQ, a listener service pulls events from that queue and handles them.

+Doesn't have a cmd folder because it doesn't have an API, it just talks to the queue.

 # Set up

 Run `cd projects && make up_build` to executables for the go microservices and build and run the dockerfiles.